 Organization and Topics

-The Summer Institute is organized around five weekly learning modules.
+The Summer Institute is traditionally organized around five weekly learning modules.
 Each module features a brief “lesson,” including reading, discussion, and a small assignment, such as creating a portion of an online syllabus.
+In this condensed offering of SIOT, the first module will be completed in the first week, and the remaining four will be condensed into a two-week timeframe.
 Modules also include examples from UNL online courses and additional resources for exploration.
 Module topics include:

 - Planning and organizing an online course